-Upon receipt of an Acknowledgement Type-1 RLM or a Test RLM associated with the beacon 15 HEX ID, the beacon shall, within 1 minute, acknowledge the RLM receipt by changing the coding of its message as defined in the RLS rotating field, as described in section 3.3.
+Upon receipt of an Acknowledgement Type-1 RLM or a Test RLM associated with the beacon 15 HEX ID, the beacon shall, within 4 minutes and 14 seconds, acknowledge the RLM receipt by changing the coding of its message as defined in the RLS rotating field, as described in section 3.3.
 Once changed, the RLM beacon feedback field shall no longer be changed until a different RLM message is received or beacon is switched off or the beacon battery is depleted.